 The Center for Disease Control and Prevention (CDC) reports that the number of children ages 6 through 11 who are overweight has increased over 300 percent in the past 25 years (the numbers are almost identical for teens).
 Diseases such as Type 2 Diabetes, cardiovascular disease and high blood pressure are becoming common diagnosis for our children.
 For the first time in history our children and grandchildren’s life spans are expected to be shorter than ours.

-The programs are licensed by Arkansas Department of Health Childcare Licensing Division, we have recently submitted our application to become Better Beginnings Certified, our programs receives funding from Arkansas Department Health to provide meals for children 18 and under, and NWA United Way provides funding for scholarships.
+The programs are licensed by Arkansas Department of Health Childcare Licensing Division, we are Better Beginnings Certified, our programs receives funding from Arkansas Department Health to provide meals for children 18 and under, and NWA United Way provides funding for scholarships.